hunterdyar/scrub-lang/readme.md

-# Scrub Lang
+# The Scrub Language

-Scrub is a language (and runtime environment) designed for education.
+Scrub is a language and runtime environment designed for education.

-The goal of the project is to create a testing ground for students to learn how programming languages work in a hands on way.
+The goal of the language is to create an investigatable playground for students to learn see programming languages work in a hands on way.

-As such, the goals of the language itself are minimal.
+The lanuage is simple but competent, with a permissive syntax.
+It's main special feature is that every operation can be reversed.
+"Scrub" like scrubbing a timeline.

+Instead of throwing errors, the language contains a 'notice+pause' feature, which is similar to an automatic breakpoint.
+When you hit one, you can start stepping backwards and see how the program got into the unexpected state.

+Instead of 'print' statements littering code, debugging with Scrub should leverage the 'Pause()' function instead.

+When paused, the state of the program is completely viewable - the stack, the instruction set, and - of course - memory.

 ## The Scrub Language
 Scrub is an dynamically typed scripting language with first-class functions where everything is an expression.